shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 -   Extra limb (Difficulty +15): Apply this effect to 1 additional limb.
 -   Extra muscles (Difficulty +18): Increase the Strength bonus by +5 and the movement speed bonus by +5.

-## Ornate
+## Ornate Fur

-Difficulty: 10

-Create a special intricate pattern on yourself that excentuates your style and garnishes the respect of others.
-Increase your Charisma by +1 and get a +2 bonus on Charisma checks and saving throws.

-Spell Bend
+Bend Fur

--   (Difficulty +5): Increase your Charisma by an additional +1 and increase the Charisma bonus by an additional +1.
+Time cost: 2 min (for a humanoid target 1.5m in height)

+Requirements:

+-   Change Fur Pattern: 20

+Create a special intricate pattern on the target that identifies them as a figure of importance, such as a noble, leader, or king; or that is a uniform of a certain profession, such as medic or firefighter.

+You must have knowledge of the specific pattern you want and the requirements of it.

+Parent spell: Change Fur Pattern

 ## Silent Step